samsonajulor/zacrac/README.md

    - If the `username` parameter is provided, retrieve the user by username.
    - If the `userId` parameter is provided, validate it as a valid MongoDB ObjectId and retrieve the user by ID.
    - else throw an error that the query is not valid.
-4. Return a success response with the retrieved user details.
+4. Returns a success response with the retrieved user details.
-5. Handle potential error scenarios, such as invalid user ID or user not found.
+5. Handles potential error scenarios, such as invalid user ID or user not found.

 ### User List Retrieval